ART, WHATEVER IT TAKES

 Her passion for drawings, sculpture and jewels was born after several experiences as teacher of drawing and theatre editor.
 She is a multidisciplinary artist based in Italy whose works have been exhibited nationally, as well as in the United States and Russia.

-RomeArtProgram: What is your definition of “art” today?
+RAP: What is your definition of “art” today?

-->Stefania Morgante: Art is always transformation, reflection, change… any process that intercepts the present and reads it, interprets it, tries to understand it.
+Stefania Morgante: Art is always transformation, reflection, change… any process that intercepts the present and reads it, interprets it, tries to understand it.

 RAP: Art is dynamic and regenerates itself… how does it change, and how did it change us?

-->Stefania: Life and art are always intertwined and therefore one changes the other.
+Stefania: Life and art are always intertwined and therefore one changes the other.
 Art is always capable of being new in the eyes of different generations, in my opinion it has the power to change people.
 In that process, art regenerates us, and it regenerates itself.

 RAP: When (and how) did you understand that art was becoming very important in your life?

-->Stefania: When I was three years old: I declared that I would be an artist.
+Stefania: When I was three years old: I declared that I would be an artist.
 They all laughed… so, a kind of rebellion arose within me, and an inner urge to create that I still feel today.

 RAP: What role does art play today?
 What are the “great figures” who have recently changed it?
 Do you feel close to any of these figures?

-->Stefania: I believe that rediscovering the meaning of life and our role in the world, in these times of crisis, wars, climate change, is so urgent that we must necessarily rely on art.
+Stefania: I believe that rediscovering the meaning of life and our role in the world, in these times of crisis, wars, climate change, is so urgent that we must necessarily rely on art.
 Art connects us with reality and nourishes our spiritual side.
-In my opinion, there are two figures able to intercept problems and solutions through art: Cindy Sherman, who reconstructs caricatured, ambiguous and absurd social environments, and is able to read the contemporary as few other artists are able to do;
+In my opinion, there are two figures able to intercept problems and solutions through art: Cindy Sherman, who reconstructs caricatured, ambiguous and absurd social environments, and is able to read the contemporary as few other artists are able to do; and Georgia O’Keeffe, who studies forms, accentuates the particular making it universal, whose unadorned life reflects respect for the environment.
+Both these figures lead us to see reality with new eyes, imposing a new vision of women.

 RAP: Are there still traditional figures such as collectors, muses, mecenate and patrons, in today’s art and society interaction model?

-->Stefania: I don’t know.
+Stefania: I don’t know.
 Galleries have often snubbed me… you’d have to be known to get their attention.
 I think there is not much willingness to take risks: collectors & patrons want to play it safe, they don’t bet on unknown artists.
 I find a big gap between artists and galleries & patrons.
+The Internet has bridged the gap and made it possible to bypass them, which is good, but on the other hand it has levelled everything down.

 RAP: How have the new technologies and media culture changed art today, improving or worsening it…?
 What do you feel are your biggest challenges?

-->Stefania: I don’t think it’s good to be afraid of technology.
+Stefania: I don’t think it’s good to be afraid of technology.
 It is inevitable.
 Even when they invented photography they said painting was dead.
 Technologies are a medium, neither good nor bad.

 Art can always get better or worse with the intervention of mankind.
 When technology replaces us, maybe art will be something else.
 I will not be there so, I leave the problem to those who will come.